simonmichael/hledger/hledger/hledger.m4.md

 $ hledger print -x --infer-costs --infer-equity
 ```

-## --infer-costs requirements
+## --infer-costs

+As mentioned above, `--infer-costs` can infer and add the @/@@ cost notation
+to transactions which have equity conversion postings.

-`--infer-costs` will have an effect only when:
+This flag will have an effect only on transactions where:

 - There are two non-equity postings, in different commodities
 - And two postings to equity accounts, next to one another, which exactly balance the above.